-The Atlantic Forest, also known as Mata Atlantica, once covered 130 million hectares across Brazil.
-Now, this tropical rainforest ecosystem is home to more than half of the country’s population.
-Centuries of deforestation for timber, sugar cane, coffee, cattle ranching, and urban sprawl have reduced the size of the forest by over 90%.
-Although the water supply for Brazil’s two most populous cities (Rio de Janeiro and São Paulo) comes from this forest, there is a lack of public policies and resources to protect it.
+The Atlantic Forest, also known as Mata Atlantica, once spanned 130 million hectares across Brazil.
+Now, this tropical rainforest ecosystem covers only about 12% of its original area and is home to more than half of the country’s population.
+Centuries of deforestation for timber, sugar cane, coffee, cattle ranching, and urban sprawl have contributed to its current state.
+Nearly all of the remaining forest is in western São Paulo State, including the Mooro do Diablo State Park, the Black Lion Tamarin Ecological Station, and many smaller forest fragments.

 A personalized tree certificate to say thanks for your donation.
 We’ll also send you updates on our Atlantic Forest projects, so you can track the impact your trees are having on the community and environment.